mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 2. The **Red Guards** were the shock troops of Mao's [Great Proletarian Cultural Revolution](https://www.theguardian.com/world/2016/may/11/the-cultural-revolution-50-years-on-all-you-need-to-know-about-chinas-political-convulsion) in 1966-71.
 They led class struggle sessions denouncing their teachers, as described in this chapter.

-3. The gobbledegook poem recited by Mr Bushell is [**Ursonate**](https://www.costis.org/x/schwitters/ursonate.htm) by Kurt Schwitters.
+3. The abstract poem recited by Mr Bushell is [**Ursonate**](https://www.costis.org/x/schwitters/ursonate.htm) by Kurt Schwitters.
 The surrealist George Melly was surrounded by yobs in a pub car park after a performance, who were going to beat him up, but when he started reciting this poem they left him alone and left in disgust.

 <br/>